When systems break, ordinary people push back

 Charlie Peterson — five years old, dinosaur pajamas, still waiting for his LEGO — has a ticket to the South Lawn.
 Uncle Rick got it from a man on Facebook.
 There will be eggs.
 There will be a speech about Iran, Venezuela, Cuba, and the universities that are learning different now.
 There will be a six-foot Easter Bunny with painted blue eyes aimed at the balcony.

-English - Paperback and Kindle
+English - Paperback & Ebook

 Standalone novels that resist easy categorization — rooted in specific histories and geographies, yet concerned with questions that cut across time and place: who owns knowledge, what survives migration, how technology reshapes what it means to belong.
 Fiction for readers who want both a compelling story and something to think about afterward.